Micronesia Safety Guide

 LGBTQ+ Travelers

-• Avoid discussing LGBTQ+ topics in church settings where congregants hold conservative views.
+• Avoid discussing LGBTQ+ topics with elders in rural Yap where traditional customs prevail.

 Travel Insurance